-We have partnered with many community organizations.
-Most memorably, we partnered with the National Council of Negro Women Youngstown Chapter on an oral history project culminating in the book Phenomenal Women: Twelve Youngstown Stories, featuring Youngstown women between the ages of 64 and 101.
+We have partnered with many community organizations; most memorably, we partnered with the National Council of Negro Women Youngstown Chapter on an oral history project culminating in the book Phenomenal Women: Twelve Youngstown Stories, featuring Youngstown women between the ages of 64 and 101.
 In conjunction with literary-visual art project Words Made Visible, we stamped excerpts of poems into sidewalk squares on Walnut St. downtown.
 We partnered with the Public Library of Youngstown and Mahoning County on an NEA Big Read grant, and coordinated dozens of events throughout the City relating to the novel Into the Beautiful North, including a visit from author Luis Alberto Urrea.

-Our community presence broadened in 2020 through the completion of the first section of the Andrews Ave.
+Our community presence broadened in 2020-2021 with the Andrews Ave.
 Memory Mural.
-Working with YSU painting professor Dragana Crnjak, students conceptualized and installed impressionist images of memories sent to us by community members.
-Additionally, Lit Youngstown introduced more programming focused on youth in 2020, including writing with teens at Akron Children’s Hospital and hosting monthly teen writing workshops.
+Under the guidance of YSU painting professor Dragana Crnjak, students conceptualized and installed impressionist images of memories sent to us by community members.

+Lit Youngstown introduced more programming focused on youth in 2020, including writing with teens at Akron Children’s Hospital and hosting monthly teen writing workshops.
 During the Pandemic we adapted much of our programming to an online format, including the 2020 Fall Literary Festival.
 Additionally, we hosted New Book News readings for authors of books released during the pandemic.
 The archived readings have thousands of views on our YouTube channel.